Kaloyanes/school_program/README.md

 2. **Sign Up:** Create a new account or log in using your existing credentials.
 You may also have the option to sign up with your social media accounts.

 3. **Set Up Weekly Schedule:** Once you're logged in, navigate to the "Schedule" section and input your recurring classes for each day of the week.
+Teachers can manage their class timetable, and students can organize their class schedules.

-4. **Add Homeworks and Tests:** In the respective pages, add your homework assignments and upcoming tests with their due dates.
+4. **Add Homework and Tests:** In the respective pages, add your homework assignments and upcoming tests with their due dates.
+Teachers can assign homework and track students' progress as well.

 5. **Notifications:** Enable push notifications in the app settings to receive reminders one day before and on the day of your scheduled tests.